manystarsapart/skysynth/README.md

 open `index.html` to test. to compile tailwindcss, run `npm run dev`.

 # Functionality & Features
+### inspired by the sky: CoTL musical keyboard
 #### play music. yes. you can legitimately play music on this

-1. play with both halves of your keyboard! (or only opt for one half)
+1. play with both halves of your keyboard (or only opt for one half)
 2. transpose to a different key
 3. shift up and down octaves
-4. play ACCIDENTALS
+4. play accidentals
+5. control the "sustain pedal" (wwwwww)
-5. view statistics on amount of time spent & no. of notes played
+6. view statistics on amount of time spent & no. of notes played
-6. control the volume
+7. control the volume
-7. change instruments to different ones (from Sky: CoTL) or synths
+8. change instruments to different ones (from Sky: CoTL) or synths
-8. add effects to instrument (e.g. distortion) which you can adjust
+9. add effects to instrument (e.g. distortion) which you can adjust
-9. RECORD and SAVE your melodies!
+10. record and save your melodies
+11. you can turn the lights off (?)
+12. water collection feature (reward TBC)

-ALSO: visual guide to playing is included
+ALSO: visual guide showing corresponding notes to keyboard keys is included

 just press random keys to get started. it can be a lot of fun !
 (especially if you're familiar with the Sky: CoTL music keyboard like i am)